Pallavi-Adhikary/Book_Recommender_System/README.md

 # 📚 Book Recommender System — ML & Streamlit Project

 An interactive book recommendation system built using Python and Streamlit, powered by machine learning techniques and preprocessed similarity scores.
 This project allows users to get personalized book suggestions and explore top-rated books.
+Try it here: https://book-recommend-system.streamlit.app/

 ---